Estevan Florial Preview, Player Props: Yankees vs. Blue Jays

 Estevan Florial At The Plate

-- Florial has three doubles, a triple and six walks while batting .220.
+- Florial is hitting .227 with three doubles, a triple and six walks.

-- In eight of 12 games this year, Florial has picked up at least one hit, including one game with multiple hits.
+- In nine of 13 games this year, Florial has picked up at least one hit, including one game with multiple hits.

-- He has not hit a home run in his 12 games this year.
+- He has not hit a long ball in his 13 games this year.

-- Florial has driven in a run in six games this season (50.0%), including one multiple-RBI game.
+- In six games this year, Florial has picked up an RBI, with more than one RBI once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.